 If you are having difficulty finding employment opportunities, it is a good idea to make an appointment to meet with a Career Counselor to review your résumé and cover letter, interview skills and techniques, and job search strategies.

 The Career Services Center computer lab is located in Room 229 of Shuster Hall, and is available for student and alumni use regarding career-related topics and projects.
-In order to use one of these computers, you must bring your validated Student or Alumni CUNY card with you.
+In order to use one of these computers, you must bring your current validated Student or Alumni CUNY card with you.